SSL Certificate and SEO

 How do I get an SSL certificate?

-There are three types of SSL certificate available to choose from, and these are as follows:
+There are three types of SSL certificates available to choose from, and these are as follows:

 - Domain, which is the most basic type, simply serves to validate the ownership of the domain.
 Most sites use this type of SSL certificate, because it can be obtained for free, and is very quick and easy to install.

-- Organisation, which requires additional documentation to prove identity, as well as domain ownership.
+- The organisation requires additional documentation to prove identity, as well as domain ownership.

 SSL certificates are issued by a certificate authority, and there are many of these to choose from.
-Certificate authorities are subject to a rigorous validation process, and they must pass in order to become an official CA. The credentials of the CA are included on each SSL certificate issued by them, and the integrity of both parties is protected by the process.to find out more about our services.
+Certificate authorities are subject to a rigorous validation process, and they must pass in order to become an official CA. The credentials of the CA are included on each SSL certificate issued by them, and the integrity of both parties is protected by the process.